-Supported by Project KIDS, District 191 Summer Break offers summer childcare for children entering Kindergarten through Grade 6 (Fall 2025)
+Supported by Project KIDS, District 191 Summer Break Camp offers summer childcare for children entering Kindergarten through Grade 6 (Fall 2026)

 Summer childcare offers recreational and social activities, with developmentally appropriate programming specific to children’s needs and interests, service learning, nature education and more!
 Off-site field trips and special on site guests included throughout the summer.